 - 1 cup mini marshmallows

 - 1 cup sour cream

-Cover and refrigerate several hours – overnight is best.
+- Cover and refrigerate at least 4 hours – overnight is best.

 © SERVING UP SOUTHERN – All images are copyright protected.